 - 1.3.1 The PPS is one of several criminal justice agencies in Northern Ireland which deals with young people who offend.
-The PPS works with its partners within the Youth Justice System, including: - Police Service of Northern Ireland (PSNI); - Youth Justice Agency (YJA); - Northern Ireland Courts and Tribunals Service (NICTS); - Northern Ireland Prison Service (NIPS); and - Probation Board for Northern Ireland (PBNI). - 1.3.2 The PPS is committed to working with partners in a multi-agency approach to deliver the best outcomes for both young people who offend and the victims of young people who offend. - 1.3.3 The PSNI is the principal investigative body which submits files to the PPS.
+The PPS works with its partners within the Youth Justice System, including: - Police Service of Northern Ireland (PSNI); - Youth Justice Agency (YJA); - Northern Ireland Courts and Tribunals Service (NICTS); and - Probation Board for Northern Ireland (PBNI). - 1.3.2 The PPS is committed to working with partners in a multi-agency approach to deliver the best outcomes for both young people who offend and the victims of young people who offend.
+This includes the development of initiatives to promote greater understanding of why young people offend, including recognition of the potential impact of trauma and Adverse Childhood Experiences (ACEs) see Annex C. - 1.3.3 The PSNI is the principal investigative body which submits files to the PPS.
 It is the responsibility of the investigator to investigate an allegation that a criminal offence has been committed, to gather evidence in relation to that allegation and to present that evidence to the prosecutor. - 1.3.4 Once a file has been received from police, the PPS may request further investigation where it considers that additional evidence or information is required in order to take a fully informed decision.